cs160-summer2024/cs-160-su24-programming-assignment-3-autograder/README.md

 Finally, in a new terminal opened to this directory (containing this README), run the tests:

+**We strongly urge you to use the --ui option for homework 3 so you can easily browse the trace of your UI navigation!**

 ```sh
 npx playwright test
 # or, alternatively: